KamilVDono/com.kvd.prometheus/Documentation~/usage.md

 [Table of contents](index.md)

-**Main API is accessible via PrometheusLoader.Instance**
+**The main API is accessible via `PrometheusLoader.Instance`.**

-**For priority:** Higher value mean higher priority, higher priority mean it will be streaming/processed at first, _**don't mean it will be loaded first**_.
-If you start loading of lightweight mesh with priority 1 and heavy prefab with priority 200, then there is high probability that mesh will finish loading first.
+**Priority:** A higher value means higher priority.
+Higher priority means the asset will be streamed/processed first, but it does _not_ guarantee it will be loaded first.
+For example, if you start loading a lightweight mesh with priority 1 and a heavy prefab with priority 200, there is a high probability that the mesh will finish loading first.

 ## Common API

-### Data structures
+### Data Structures

-`Option<T>` - Value `T` or None, similar to nullable, forces user to deal with possibility of None
+`Option<T>` - Represents a value of type `T` or None, similar to a nullable type.
+Forces the user to handle the possibility of None.

-`PrometheusIdentifier` - Identifier of asset, is immutable and preferred for runtime usage
+`PrometheusIdentifier` - An immutable identifier for an asset.
+Preferred for runtime usage.

-`PrometheusReference` - Soft reference to asset, similar to `PrometheusIdentifier` but mutable with possibility to setup from editor
+`PrometheusReference` - A soft reference to an asset, similar to `PrometheusIdentifier` but mutable and can be set up from the editor.

 ### Streaming

-### Methods
+#### Methods

-`void StartAssetLoading(identifier, priority)` - Increments references count of asset with `identifier` and starts loading if previously reference count was 0
+`void StartAssetLoading(identifier, priority)` - Increments the reference count of the asset with the given identifier and starts loading if the previous reference count was 0.

-`void StartAssetUnloading(identifier, priority)` - Decrement references count of asset with `identifier`and starts unloading if now reference count is equal to 0
+`void StartAssetUnloading(identifier, priority)` - Decrements the reference count of the asset with the given identifier and starts unloading if the reference count is now 0.

-`Option<T> GetAsset<T>(identifier) where T : Object` - If asset related to identifier successfully loaded then returns asset, otherwise None
+`Option<T> GetAsset<T>(identifier) where T : Object` - If the asset related to the identifier is successfully loaded, returns the asset; otherwise, returns None.

-`Option<T> ForceGetAsset<T>(identifier) where T : Object` - If asset is not loaded then synchronously completes loading, then operates like `GetAsset<T>`
+`Option<T> ForceGetAsset<T>(identifier) where T : Object` - If the asset is not loaded, synchronously completes loading, then operates like `GetAsset<T>`.

 ### Queries

-### Methods
+#### Methods

-`bool IsActive(in identifier)` - true if reference count is greater than 0, otherwise false.
-In other words, true if you called StartAssetLoading more times than StartAssetUnloading or it is dependency of other Active asset.
+`bool IsActive(in identifier)` - Returns true if the reference count is greater than 0; otherwise, false.
+In other words, true if you called `StartAssetLoading` more times than `StartAssetUnloading` or it is a dependency of another active asset.

-`bool IsLoading(in identifier)` - true if asset is at any loading state, false if loaded or reference count equals 0.
+`bool IsLoading(in identifier)` - Returns true if the asset is in any loading state; false if loaded or the reference count equals 0.

-`bool IsLoaded(in identifier)` - true if asset is at any loaded state (successful or failed), otherwise false.
+`bool IsLoaded(in identifier)` - Returns true if the asset is in any loaded state (successful or failed); otherwise, false.

-`bool IsSuccessfullyLoaded(in identifier)` - true if asset is loaded and loading yield success
+`bool IsSuccessfullyLoaded(in identifier)` - Returns true if the asset is loaded and loading yielded success.

 ## Bursted API

-By calling `PrometheusLoader.Instance.Unmanaged` you get reference to unmanaged struct that provides API for bursted operations.
-You can pass it as pointer to Job.
+By calling `PrometheusLoader.Instance.Unmanaged`, you get a reference to an unmanaged struct that provides an API for bursted operations.
+You can pass it as a pointer to a Job.

 ### Methods

-`void StartAssetLoading(identifier, priority)` - Increments references count of asset with `identifier` and starts loading if previously reference count was 0
+`void StartAssetLoading(identifier, priority)` - Increments the reference count of the asset with the given identifier and starts loading if the previous reference count was 0.

-`void StartAssetUnloading(identifier, priority)` - Decrement references count of asset with `identifier`and starts unloading if now reference count is equal to 0
+`void StartAssetUnloading(identifier, priority)` - Decrements the reference count of the asset with the given identifier and starts unloading if the reference count is now 0.

 ## Callbacks

-**This may be looking like simpler way, but in real callbacks are more complex when cancellation is in game.**
+> **Note:** While callbacks may look simpler, in reality, they become more complex when cancellation is involved.

-### Data structures
+### Data Structures

-`CallbackSetup` - struct which holds callback setup, you can create two types:
+`CallbackSetup` - Struct that holds callback setup.
+You can create two types:
-- Immediate - will be called Immediate inside `LoadAssetAsync` if asset is already loaded
+- **Immediate** - Will be called immediately inside `LoadAssetAsync` if the asset is already loaded.
-- Delayed - even if asset is already loaded, callback will be called during next `PreUpdate`(don't mean next frame, if you call loading during any point of player loop before `PreUpdate`, then it will be called the same frame)
+- **Delayed** - Even if the asset is already loaded, the callback will be called during the next `PreUpdate`.
+(Note: This does not necessarily mean the next frame; if you call loading at any point in the player loop before `PreUpdate`, it will be called in the same frame.)

-`LoadingTaskHandle` - represents asset loading, allows to unload/cancel loading and query for current state of loading.
-Handles has built-in safety checks, so it shouldn't be possible to invalidate state of loading.
+`LoadingTaskHandle` - Represents asset loading, allows you to unload/cancel loading and query for the current state of loading.
+Handles have built-in safety checks, so it should not be possible to invalidate the state of loading.

-`LoadResultState` - enumeration for current state of loading.
+`LoadResultState` - Enumeration for the current state of loading.
 Values are:
-- **Invalid** - `LoadingTaskHandle` was invalid
+- **Invalid** - `LoadingTaskHandle` was invalid.
-- **Fail** - Loading is done but asset is not available (maybe corrupted or missing asset file)
+- **Fail** - Loading is done but the asset is not available (maybe a corrupted or missing asset file).
-- **Cancelled** - Loading was cancelled
+- **Cancelled** - Loading was cancelled.
-- **Success** - Loading done with success
+- **Success** - Loading completed successfully.
-- **InProgress** - Loading still ongoing
+- **InProgress** - Loading is still ongoing.

 ### Methods

-`LoadingTaskHandle LoadAssetAsync(in identifier, in callbackSetup, priority)` - starts asset loading, if asset is available for streaming (is in build) then returns valid `LoadingTaskHandle`, otherwise `LoadingTaskHandle` will be invalid.
+`Option<LoadingTaskHandle> LoadAssetAsync(in identifier, in callbackSetup, priority)` - Starts asset loading.
+If the asset is available for streaming (is in build), returns `LoadingTaskHandle`; otherwise, returns None.

-`void UnloadAssetAsync(ref handle)` - Unload (or cancel loading if still loading) asset. **Error will be printed if handle is not in `Fail`, `Success` or `InProgress` state.**
+`void UnloadAssetAsync(ref handle)` - Unloads (or cancels loading if still loading) the asset. **An error will be printed if the handle is not in `Fail`, `Success`, or `InProgress` state.**

-`bool TryUnloadAssetAsync(ref handle)` - Unload (or cancel loading if still loading) asset, return true if unloading succeed, if handle was already cancelled or invalid then false. **Error will be printed if handle is `Invalid`.**
+`bool TryUnloadAssetAsync(ref handle)` - Unloads (or cancels loading if still loading) the asset.
+Returns true if unloading succeeded; if the handle was already cancelled or invalid, returns false. **An error will be printed if the handle is `Invalid`.**

-`(Option<T>, LoadResultState) Result<T>(in handle) where T : Object` - Check state of loading, returns pair with option to asset (same as `GetAsset`) and loading state.
-You probably will call it from callback.
+`(Option<T>, LoadResultState) Result<T>(in handle) where T : Object` - Checks the state of loading.
+Returns a pair with an option to the asset (same as `GetAsset`) and the loading state.
+You will probably call this from a callback.

-`void AddCallback(in handle, in callbackSetup)` - Allows you to append additional callback to existing loading. _If loading is cancelled then callback will be always immediate._
+`void AddCallback(in handle, in callbackSetup)` - Allows you to append an additional callback to existing loading. _If loading is cancelled, the callback will always be immediate._

 ### Cancellation

-After calling `UnloadAssetAsync` you will still get callback, were `LoadResultState` will be `Cancelled`.
+After calling `UnloadAssetAsync`, you will still get a callback, where `LoadResultState` will be `Cancelled`.

 ## Examples